-Purpose: Purpose of this article is to extend a complex evaluation of fatigue properties of micro-alloyed 23MnB4 steel in initial state and after heat treatment.
+Purpose: In the following paper there have been the structure and fatigue properties of micro-alloyed 23MnB4 steel in initial state and after heat treatment evaluated.

-Design/methodology/approach: Testing of micro-alloyed 23MnB4 steel was based on fatigue test completed by metallographic and fracture analyses.
-The methods of the light microscopy and SEM were used.
+Design/methodology/approach: Fatigue test of micro-alloyed 23MnB4 steel was completed by metallographic and fracture analyses.
+For scope the methods of the light microscopy and SEM were used.

-Findings: Objective of this work consisted in determination of fatigue characteristics of micro-alloyed 23MnB4 steel, including fracture analyze.
+Findings: Microstructure of examined alloy in initial state was characterized mostly by fine ferrite with pearlitic net and in state after heat treatment was formed by martensite or partly by bainite and after tempering was formed by tempered martensite.
+Objective of this work consisted in determination of fatigue characteristics of micro-alloyed 23MnB4 steel, including fracture analyze.
 Results of fatigue testing at various stress levels for the samples in initial state and after the heat treatment have confirmed that obtained values of cycles to rupture were at least 585 000 cycles.
 Change of fatigue properties in dependence on heat treatment of the used steel.

-Research limitations/implications: The experiment was limited by occurrence a void in cast alloys.
+Research limitations/implications: For define fracture area a samples must be provide with notch.
+The experiment was limited by occurrence a void in cast alloys.